-2. Modified burpees – no jump at top of movement, step out into plank and jump in and stand up
+2. Modified burpees – no jump at top of movement, step out into plank and step feet outside hands, no jump

 Advanced - 40 seconds of work, 20 seconds of rest.
 Repeat circuit 4 times and that’s 20 minutes.

-1. Push ups on toes – bring hands close to sides of shoulder to work triceps more than chest
+1. Push ups on toes – bring hands close to sides of chest

 2. High knees – place elbows at side of body, palms facing down, lift knees quickly to touch palms, keep on toes throughout the movement